turingschool/backend-curriculum-site/module1/lessons/intro_to_oop.md

 * Define classes with instance variables in Ruby
 * Explain 'state' and 'behavior' in the context of Ruby/OOP
+* Explain Abstraction in the context of Ruby Objects
+* Identify that you can iterate over Ruby Objects to accomplish a goal

 ## Vocabulary
 * Object Oriented Programming (OOP)